Personal Info and Privacy

 Card-Not-Present (CNP) fraud represents 85% of all card fraud in Australia.
 In 2020, $403 million of fraudulent purchases were made on Australian issued cards.
 To this end, it is important to exercise care when transacting online.

-How to protect yourself from online card fraud
+How to protect yourself from online card fraud or digital wallet card fraud

 - Check the website's authenticity.
 If you are shopping on an unfamiliar website, conduct your own research about the website to validate it is a reputable retailer.